Jorenar/blog/_posts/2021-07-05-vla-pitfalls.md

 And you don't have any (portable, standard) way to react after a stack overflow - the program already crashed, you lost control.
-So you either need to make elaborate checks before declaring an array or betting that user won't input too large values (I think we can already guess the outcome of such gamble).
+So you either need to make elaborate checks before declaring an array or betting that user won't input too large values (the outcome of such gamble ought to be obvious).

-So the programmer **must** ensure that VLA size doesn't exceed some safe maximum, but in reality, if you know safe maximum, there is rarely any reason for not using it always.
+So the programmer **must** ensure that aVLA size doesn't exceed some safe maximum, but in reality, if you know safe maximum, there is rarely any reason for not using it always.

 ## Worst of it is...

-... that segfault is actually one of the best outcomes of improperly handled VLA.
+... that segfault is actually one of the best outcomes of improperly handled aVLA.
 The worst case is an exploitable vulnerability, where attacker may choose a value that causes an array to overlap with other allocations, giving them control over those values as well.
 A security nightmare.